-Life Sciences are at the forefront of human discovery in the 21st century: Life Sciences holds the key to human health as well as sustaining all life on this earth.
+Life Sciences are at the forefront of human discovery in the 21st century: Sustainable Life Sciences hold the key to human health as well as sustaining all life on this earth.
 While continuing to inspire technologies of the future across multiple disciplines.

 The new standard in sciences calls for a close collaboration between disciplines that have traditionally been considered separate.
 Modern biological sciences, with its sharp focus on technologies and broad systems thinking, is a key area to expand the possibilities for human health and well-being in the 21st century.